H0K5/multitun/README.md

 Introduction
 ============

-Efficiently and securely tunnel everything over a harmless looking WebSocket!
+Tunnel everything over a harmless looking WebSocket!

 Multitun tunnels IPv4 over a WebSocket (RFC 6455), allowing bulk tunneling through one connection on, for example, port 80.
 One use for this is to